Part of Terrestrial Ecology team. Principal roles are in project development, project management, field ecology and data analysis.

 An experienced analyst and field ornithologist with diverse skills and interests in field and population ecology and bird monitoring.
 Research in the last 20 or so years has largely focused on farmland birds, but includes also forest management, population monitoring and issues relating to demography, predation and bird-habitat choice.

 Farmland assignments have centered on large-scale government-backed projects (MAFF- ‘Set-aside’ (1996) and ‘Crops for Wintering Birds’ (1999); and two Defra-LINK projects: ‘Saffie’ (1999-2003): managing cereal crops for birds and ‘Farm4bio’ (2006-2011): managing un-cropped land).
-I also have direct experience of international corporate development (Unilever & Birds Eye Sustainable Agriculture Programmes) for constructing sustainable guidance standards for growers.
-I have experience in EU, INTERREG perspectives on sustainable farming and culural integration.
+Ian also has direct experience of international corporate development (Unilever & Birds Eye Sustainable Agriculture Programmes) for constructing sustainable guidance standards for growers.
+Ian has experience in EU, INTERREG perspectives on sustainable farming and culural integration.
 There have been tangible contributions to UK lowland sustainable farming (15 publications) through a) An assessment of the Government's Public Services Agreement for reversing farmland bird declines by 2020 (see Vickery et al. 2004); 2) A Defra-commissioned reviewed of set-aside loss and birds (2010); 3) Assessments of Winter Bird Crops and Supplementary feeding as effective arable options for birds.

 Monitoring experience: Experienced in survey design and application having overseen several large-scale national surveys of Set-aside (1996), Winter Bird Crops (1999), Nightjars (2004), foraging Swallows (2004), Woodlarks (2006) and chats (2012-2013).